Historical Ketchikan & Creek Street Walking Tour

 Approx. 1.5 hours

-This short yet fascinating walking tour starts when you meet your very special guide, a former borough mayor of Tlingit descent, who shares personal knowledge of the many changes Ketchikan has experienced over the years.
+This short yet fascinating walking tour starts when you meet your very special guide of Tlingit descent who shares personal knowledge of the many changes Ketchikan has experienced over the years.
 During this easy stroll along nine blocks of this unique city, your guide will explain the significance of the many totem poles you will encounter on your journey, and the importance of them within Native culture.

 Part of the one-and-a-half-hour walk sees you stroll along Ketchikan's infamous Creek Street, the former red light district, where you will learn of its important economic role in the city's early history.
 You will also learn about the infamous and historic "Married Man's Trail" and hear from your guide how it received its intriguing name.
 Ketchikan is known as the "Salmon Capital of the World" and its local economy relies on the fishing industry, so it's only natural that your tour guide will explain the function of one of the city's salmon ladders.
 Your guide will tell you of the incredible journey salmon endure as they return to their spawning ground.